Atlanta Municipal Court DUI Lawyers

 Atlanta Municipal Court

 Being arrested for an Atlanta Driving Under the Influence charge can be a stressful experience.
 We know what you are going through and are here for you.
-If you have been charged with a DUI in Atlanta, speak to our experienced Atlanta Municipal Court DUI lawyers are available to discuss your Atlanta Driving Under the Influence case anytime – including after-hours and weekends.
+If you have been charged with a DUI in Atlanta, speak to our experienced Atlanta Municipal Court DUI lawyers, who can discuss your Atlanta Driving Under the Influence case anytime – including after-hours, holidays, and weekends.
 Our experienced Atlanta DUI attorneys understand the anxiety you may be experiencing.
 You may have to travel out of town before your court appearance.
-You probably have many questions about your case, including what penalties you may face if convicted of an Atlanta DUI?
+You probably have many questions about your case, including what penalties you may face if convicted of an Atlanta DUI.
 What is the court process for Driving Under the Influence charges in Atlanta?
 What defenses are there in my DUI case?
 You may also have concerns about your ability to drive and a possible license suspension.
-We can put your mind more at ease as we explain the court process as well as how we thoroughly investigate and successfully defend DUI charges in Atlanta Municipal Court or Fulton/DeKalb County state courts.
-Mr. Sullivan offers a free in-office consultation to discuss how we can effectively defend your Atlanta DUI.
+We can put your mind more at ease as we explain the court process and how we thoroughly investigate and successfully defend DUI charges in Atlanta Municipal Court or Fulton/DeKalb County state courts.
+Mr. Sullivan offers a free in-office consultation to discuss how we can protect your Atlanta DUI effectively.
 People come to Chestney & Sullivan because we provide the absolute most vigorous defense available to those facing DUI charges in Atlanta.
 And in the majority of our cases, we can protect their freedom, ability to drive, and criminal record.
-You may not feel at this time that you have a strong chance to avoid a conviction for the Atlanta DUI charges you face.
-But the law provides protections to you that are very important that may lead to a successful defense in an otherwise seemingly indefensible case!
-Our firm is intimately familiar with how Driving Under the Influence cases is handled in Atlanta Municipal Court as well as Fulton or DeKalb state courts.
-Whether you were arrested by Atlanta Police Uniform PatrolMARTA PoliceAtlanta Police DUI Task Force – essentially handled through their Special Operations Section, including their TTU unit (Tactical Traffic Unit) and Accident Investigations Unit, their recently re-instituted H.E.A.T./H.I.T.T.
-Unit, or you were arrested by the Georgia State Patrol Nighthawks, our DUI lawyers are prepared to vigorously defend your Atlanta DUI.
+You may not feel at this time that you have a solid chance to avoid a conviction for the Atlanta DUI charges you face.
+But the law provides significant protections to you and may lead to a successful defense in an otherwise seemingly indefensible case!
+Our firm knows how Driving Under the Influence cases are handled in Atlanta Municipal Court and Fulton or DeKalb state courts.
+Whether you were arrested by Atlanta Police Uniform PatrolMARTA Policeor Atlanta Police DUI Task Force – essentially handled through their Special Operations Section, including their TTU unit (Tactical Traffic Unit) and Accident Investigations Unit, their recently re-instituted H.E.A.T./H.I.T.T.
+Unit, or you were arrested by the Georgia State Patrol Nighthawks, our DUI lawyers are prepared to defend your Atlanta DUI vigorously.
 APD was recently awarded a H.E.A.T. grant from the Governor’s Office of Highway Safety (GOHS) of $170,779.81.
-The H.E.A.T. unit must abide by special conditions of the grant, including high-visibility sober driving campaigns.
-APD tragically lost one of their officers, Gail Thomas allegedly due to a drunk driver, so they taking DUI’s seriously.
+The H.E.A.T. unit must abide by particular conditions of the grant, including high-visibility sober driving campaigns.
+APD tragically lost one of their officers, Gail Thomas, allegedly due to a drunk driver, so they taking DUIs seriously.

 Your first court appearance and the court process in your Atlanta Driving Under the Influence case:

 If a jury trial is requested and your Atlanta DUI case occurred within the borders of Fulton County, then it will be transferred to Fulton County State Court for a jury trial.
 Fulton State Court currently has ten state court judges.
 The current Solicitor General of Fulton County is Keith Gammage (the elected prosecutor for misdemeanor cases).
 Generally, two assistant solicitors will be assigned to each courtroom in Fulton County State Court.
-Once the solicitor’s office reviews your Atlanta DUI case, your case will be assigned to one of the ten judges once the Fulton State Court Solicitor files your charges with the Fulton County State Court Clerk’s Office
+Once the solicitor’s office reviews your Atlanta DUI case, your case will be transferred to one of the ten judges once the Fulton State Court Solicitor files your charges with the Fulton County State Court Clerk’s Office

 How our skilled Atlanta DUI lawyers build a successful DUI defense:

-Can I just enter a guilty plea to Driving Under the Influence myself and avoid hiring an experienced Atlanta DUI lawyer?
+Can I enter a guilty plea to Driving Under the Influence myself and avoid hiring an experienced Atlanta DUI lawyer?

 • If your license or privilege to drive is administratively suspended for refusing the Atlanta DUI officer’s chemical test from losing a license suspension hearing or failing to address a suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for one year with NO PERMIT.
 An Atlanta DUI lawyer properly coordinating and handling the Atlanta DUI criminal charges and the administrative license suspension action can improve your chances of being able to drive and avoiding a conviction in your Atlanta DUI case.